-Except for the one uncovered trash container, all mitigation measures were found to be implemented to prevent establishment of invasive species due to construction activities.
+Except for the two unlined and uncovered trash containers in trailer offices, all mitigation measures were found to be implemented to prevent establishment of invasive species due to construction activities.

 Earthmoving equipment were free of large deposits of soil, dirt and vegetation debris that could harbor alien arthropods.
 All construction materials, crates, shipping containers, packaging material, and observatory equipment were free of alien arthropods.
 Sanitary control of food and garbage is preventing use by invading ants and yellow jackets.
 Outdoor trash receptacles are secured to the ground, have attached lids and most have plastic liners.
 Their contents are collected frequently to reduce food availability for alien predators.
 The roll-off containers have heavy, hinged lids to prevent wind dispersal of garbage.
 Refuse is collected on a regular basis to ensure containers do not become full or overflow.